 I recently asked readers to complete a survey for me in regards to what challenges you struggle with when it comes to your home and interior design.
-My god, that was insightful.
+My goodness, was that insightful!
 The same issues would come up over and over again, and to be honest that survey provided the perfect platform for me to be able to gain an insight into the sort of content you may find useful in the future.

 A reoccurring answer was that many of you felt overwhelmed when it came to decorating your house and felt lost as to where to actually start.
 Especially for those of you who lived in a new-build property where every room is basically a white canvas.